 Can you tell us about your background as an industrial designer?

-My background is industrial design, and I work as a design consultant in San Francisco across a lot of different creative disciplines.
+My background is industrial design, and I head up a design agency in San Francisco where we work across a lot of different creative disciplines.
 I’ve worked on developing consumer, homegoods, commercial, medical, out of box experiences, UI, UX, and lifestyle products – too many to mention.

 Lenart Studios is a creative firm at its core, and our strength is bringing a human-centered point-of-view to every design.